mischaikow/paxos_election/README.md

 **This project has reached MVP and I expect to make no changes for a while.**

+Note: the code from the last pre-refactor branch is in the `frontend` branch.

 ## Details

 This implementation contains two parts: